-Example of a significant vote Company name IPG Photonics Corp (Meeting Date: 28/05/2020) Approximate value of holding at time of vote 2.49% (31/05/2020) Is this one of your top 5 (or 10) holdings?
-No Summary of resolution Elect Eric Meurice How manager voted?
-Withold Where manager voted against management, did the manager communicate intent to company ahead of vote?
-Engaged with the company afterwards Rationale (brief) for voting decision Lack of gender diversity at the board level (11%) Outcome of vote Passed Implications of outcome - eg manager's lessons learned and likely future steps in response, in line with the new Stewardship Code reporting framework Successful meeting with a member of the recently set up CSR team in the week after the vote.
-Impax covered various ESG topics as well as Board gender diversity concerns.
-Impax shared relevant sustainability research, as well as gender diversity research.
-Continued engagement planned to help develop diversity at the company.
+Example of a significant vote Company name Microsoft Corporation Approximate value of holding at time of vote 4.4% Is this one of your top 5 (or 10) holdings?
+Yes Summary of resolution Elect John W. Thomson How manager voted?
+Against.
+Where manager voted against management, did the manager communicate intent to company ahead of vote?
+No Rationale (brief) for voting decision Concerns regarding the Company's historical and contemporary response to allegations of sexual harassment and misconduct.
+Outcome of vote Passed (91.4% of votes FOR).
+Implications of outcome - eg manager's lessons learned and likely future steps in response, in line with the new Stewardship Code reporting framework Ongoing monitoring of the company.
 On which criteria - with reference to PLSA pack/guidance - has the manager assessed this vote to be "significant"?
-Material to company's corporate governance - Board- related Consistent with RPF's view of significant voting matters?
+Against management recommendations.
+Consistent with RPF's view of significant voting matters?
 Yes - there's significant research to suggest that board diversity can be financially material.